Recognition of same-sex unions in Poland

-Unregistered cohabitation
+Limited legal rights

 Background

 Historical research has shown that during the time of the Second Polish Republic some couples established "marriage contracts" and lived together in joint households.
 A known partnership involved Marian Kuleszyński and Stefan Góralski, both residents of the Suwałki Region in the early 1920s.
 While their relationship lacked formal legal status and was kept confidential, the pair entered into a de facto agreement grounded in fidelity, an expectation of enduring commitment, and a "friendship for life oath".
 This oath comprised stipulations for mutual defense, support, and the safeguarding of the relationship's confidentiality.

 In 2004, the Public Transport Authority of Warsaw announced it would allow the cohabiting partners of gay and lesbian employees to travel free on the city's public transport system, marking the first case of recognition of same-sex relationships in Poland.
 In 2007, the City Center of Social Assistance of Chorzów said it would recognize persons cohabiting in the same household as a family for purposes associated with the center.
 In 2011, Polish writer Izabela Filipiak successfully obtained a residency card for her female American partner.
 In addition, a lesbian couple was granted the right to register her and her partner's name on the birth certificate of their British-born son in 2018.